Study Abroad Opportunities at LVC

 Fall semester program in a city central to China's economic success.
 In addition to coursework, students have the opportunity to participate in part-time internships with American-owned companies, transnational companies and Chinese companies who appreciate English speakers.

 Students from any major will study Mandarin and other courses, taught in English, that explore the history, culture, business and politics of this global power.
-Students from around the world come to Capital Normal University to study and interact with many different student groups during their time abroad.
+Students from around the world come to East China Normal University to study and interact with many different student groups during their time abroad.

 This fall or spring semester program offers students in any major the chance to complete an internship in a city while earning academic credits.
 The Philadelphia Center provides opportunities for professional exploration, intellectual development, and personal growth in the heart of America's fifth largest city.